-The changes in salary for our named executive officers primarily reflect their increasing responsibilities and significant contributions to the success of the Company in fiscal 2016.
-The Committee also considered competitive market forces and the comparison group in setting the 2017 salary levels.
-The significant decrease in pension values are directly attributable to the impact of higher discount rates on the actuarially calculated benefit.
+The changes in salary for our named executive officers primarily reflect their increasing responsibilities and significant contributions to the success of the Company in fiscal 2019.
+The Committee also considered competitive market forces and the comparison group in setting the 2020 salary levels.
+The significant increase in pension values is directly attributable to the impact of significantly lower discount rates on the actuarially calculated benefit.